Background

 Hopefully this doesn’t need much exposition at this point.
 There are atheist philosophers of religion, like Graham Oppy.
 There are atheist Biblical scholars, like Bart Ehrman.
 That is to say, not only have there been countless great theistic thinkers – Plato, Aristotle, Aquinas, Maimonides, Newton, Kant, Dostoevsky – there are also countless great atheistic philosophers, who spend all day arguing against theism.
 The reason we don’t have thousands of brilliant biologists committed to the study of Bigfoot is because Bigfoot is actually a ridiculous conspiracy theory.
 The reason we have thousands of brilliant philosophers committed to the study of God is because theism is not.

 The person who makes this argument is not just saying that theists don’t know what they’re talking about.
 They’re also implicitly claiming that expert atheist philosophers don’t know what they’re talking about.
 After all, if this is all just sky-fairy nonsense, no one should be wasting any time on it at all.
-Instead of thinking, “hm, maybe I’m the one who’s missing something here,” this type of atheist just does their favorite thing – assume everyone who actually knows what they’re talking about is just a clueless moron.
-They know better.
-For sure.
+Instead of thinking, “hm, maybe I’m the one who’s missing something here,” this type of atheist just does their favorite thing – assume everyone except them is clueless.

 20. God is evil if He exists, and I wouldn’t worship Him anyway.